The power of content personalization in modern marketing

-Personalization involves using the data you have about your audience to understand how your content best fits their needs or interest.
+Personalization involves using the data you have about your audience to understand how your content best fits their needs and interests and then delivering it in a way that feels tailored specifically to them.
+It is the engine behind true one-to-one marketing.

 People are unique.
 Your content should be too.

-Data powers all advanced marketing techniques (whether email, text, social or website content).
+Data powers all advanced marketing techniques, whether email, SMS, social, or website content.
 More simply put, effective digital marketing run at scale involves matching context to content.
+That matching is what transforms a broadcast into a conversation.

 And the way you help customers find the right content is through targeted marketing.